ricklentz/PartSLIP/README.md

 ```

 ### Install GLIP
 We incorporate [GLIP](https://github.com/microsoft/GLIP) and made some small changes.
-Please install it by the following commands or its official guide:
+Please clone our [*modified version*](https://github.com/Colin97/GLIP) and install it by the following commands or its official guide:
 ```
+git submodule update --init
 cd GLIP
 python setup.py build develop --user
 ```